Mo0812/imageSlider/readme.md

 * slides a various number of your images in one frame all around
 * can add links to your images to use it also as a navigation tool for your frontpage
 * has different styles of navigation below - or none, how you'd like it?!
+* even can used as an image viewer for your gallery
 * can add a text and a shown link in every single slide if you want
 * works totaly on JavaScript (JQuery)
 * everything what's important got an option!
 So you can change: the speed of sliding, the animation times, the type of navigation, the reaction on links and additional texts